 Bike racks on buses

-We know a lot of people prefer the two-wheel option for getting around, whether it’s for commuting or pleasure, and sometimes, due to the weather or energy levels, cyclists might want to complete a journey by bus.
+Many people choose the two-wheel option for getting around, for commuting or pleasure.
+Sometimes, due to the weather or energy levels, cyclists might want to complete their journey by bus.

 - School buses